gridu/PYTHON-vglotov/Readme.md

     updated_date_time - time when book title was updated, assigned automatically

 ### Methods implemented:

+- Get list of all books with all 5 attributes mentioned above

+        /v1//books GET

+  expected return code: 200 OK

 - Add book with no arguments but request payload as json contains fields (type, title, creation date):

         /v1/books/manipulation POST